 Café Sole has been repackaged under our product line called The Grill Shakers – same great recipes, exciting new look!

-- Are all Spice Hunter products all natural?
+- Are all The Spice Hunter products all-natural?

-The Spice Hunter is a manufacturer of all natural gourmet spices and dried foods.
+The Spice Hunter is a manufacturer of all-natural gourmet spices and shelf stable foods.
 Our position regarding acceptable and unacceptable “natural” ingredients is as follows:

 - Artificial, FD&C Colors

 - Artificial Sweeteners

 - Monosodium glutamate (MSG)

 - Hydrogenated Oils